The orthogonal momentum amplituhedron and ABJM amplitudes: Outlook

 \section{Outlook}

 In this paper, we have introduced the amplituhedron geometry associated with tree-level ABJM amplitudes.
 Note that through the sign flipping definition, we see that the geometry can be identified with half of the amplituhedron for four-dimensional $\mathcal{N}=4$ sYM, subject to additional momentum conservation constraint.
 Thus this in a sense constitutes an holographic relation, where the subspace of the four-dimension geometry lives the geometry for the three-dimensional theory.
+It is then natural to ask how the two forms can be related.
+Indeed as explored in~\cite{Huang:2014xza} the cells of orthogonal Grassmannian, and hence the associated forms, can be identified as subspace of positive cells for the usual positive Grassmannian.
+The form for $\mathcal{N}=4$ sYM lives in the space $Y$ and $\tilde{Y}$, it is tempting to simply identify $Y$ and $\tilde{Y}$ for $k=\frac{n}{2}$, where their dimensions are the same.
+However, this naive prescription cannot be the whole story since their sign flipping conditions are different.
+We leave the correct map between the two forms to future work.

 This suggests that a similar projection might be applicable to the momentum twistor amplituhedron of $\mathcal{N}=4$ sYM.
 The momentum twistor Grassmannian for ABJM was studied in~\cite{Elvang:2014fja}, where it was found that the orthogonal condition is defined on a kinematic dependent metric.
 Our analysis motivates us to take the $\mathcal{N}=4$ amplituhedron, and require that the four-component variables \eq z_i^A\equiv(Y^\perp\cdot Z_i)^A \, , \eqe satisfy the additional Sp(4) null constraint \eq z_i^A z_i^B \Omega_{AB}=0\, , \eqe where $\Omega_{AB}$ is the Sp(4) invariant metric.
-We leave the exploration of this possibility to future work.
+We leave the exploration of this possibility to future work as well.

 In a recent work~\cite{Song}, it was shown that the orthogonal momentum amplituhedron can be identified as the push forward of the canonical form on the moduli-space of $n$ punctured disk $\mathcal{M}^+_{0,n}$, through the Veronese map.
 The image has the property that the zero of even-particle Mandelstams are higher co-dimensional boundaries.
 However, for the pre-image, these are all co-dimension one boundaries.
 Thus it would appear that while the push forward maps boundary to boundary, the co-dimensionality will change.
 It will be interesting to understand how the Veronese map systematically achieves this and what is the geometric mechanism behind it.